ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

   opaque data<1..2^16-1>;
   opaque tag<1..2^16-1>;
   opaque info<1..2^16-1>;
-} RedemptionMessage;
+} RedemptionRequest;
 ~~~

 ### RedemptionResponse {#pp-redemption-response}

 The `RedemptionResponse` struct corresponds to a boolean value that
-indicates whether the `RedemptionMessage` sent by the client is valid.
+indicates whether the `RedemptionRequest` sent by the client is valid.
 It can also contain any associated data.

 ~~~